Many people experience a crackling, grating, or popping sensation when bending the knee. The medical term for this is knee crepitus.

 - Occasional swelling of the knee

-Many things can cause the creaking or crunching sensation while flexing and extending the knee and it’s hard to tell without a full exam of the knee if this might be arthritis of the knee or other more innocent causes such as patellar motion.
+Many things can cause the creaking or crunching sensation while flexing and extending the knee.
+A doctor can conduct a clinical exam to determine if knee symptoms are caused by arthritis or another something else, such as patellar motion.

 Knee Crepitus Treatment

-As described above, the key feature that concerns clinicians is if the grinding sensation is associated with any other concerning symptoms such as pain, swelling, or locking of the knee.
-Most people experience the occasional pop or grind, especially when kneeling to the floor or with repetitive knee extension and flexion.
-If it’s painless, usually it is not a concern.
+Most people experience the occasional knee pop or crackle, especially when kneeling to the floor or with repetitive knee extension and flexion.
+If creptius is painless, it is usually not a concern.
 If there are other symptoms, however, it is generally advisable to seek a diagnosis with an appropriate health care professional.
 A health care professional evaluate the patient and determine if the knee crepitus and other symptoms are caused by arthritis or another condition.